It’s a sweeping trend, a wind of change created collectively.

 The M2DG Group is more than just proactive; it is truly committed to stepping up its mission of making the world a better workplace.
 In that spirit, the Group developed a solid 3-step plan:

 - Measure the impact of our work by assessing our carbon emissions, an essential step in identifying what we can do to reduce our footprint.

 - Reduce our carbon footprint with an action plan created based on the results of that assessment, giving us complete control over the sources of our emissions.

 - Offset our emissions by proactively working towards carbon neutrality.

 M2DG has signed the Climate Act, and is on track to complete a full carbon footprint assessment to learn how it can cut its emissions.
 Measuring our carbon footprint is the first step towards making lasting reductions in our carbon emissions.

-This process will start in September 2021, and will take 4 months to complete.
-M2DG will publish the full results in early 2022 on the website of ADEME, the French Agency for Ecological Transition.
+This process started in 2021, and the full results will be published in early 2022 on the website of ADEME, the French Agency for Ecological Transition.